What is a Buyers Agent or a Buyers Advocate?

 of a house home or property on behalf of the buyer.
 Buyers Advocates do not sell real estate.

-Buyers Advocates are licensed professionals that specialise in searching, inspecting, evaluating and negotiating the purchase of a home on behalf of the Buyer.
+are licensed professionals that specialise in searching, inspecting, evaluating and negotiating the purchase of a home on behalf of the Buyer.
 Sellers have their Selling Agent working for them (and no matter how nice they are…. they are still working for their Seller!) buyers have their Buyers Advocate.

 - They can save you the time involved in researching properties, analysing markets and, in some cases, liaising with banks and solicitors.